 View from the roof top terrace of the garden and date plantation

-At night the gardens came alive with an Aladin like magical atmosphere.
-Most of the other guests of the lodge were British families with their children too and the gardens were full of the sounds of children playing.
-Small cozy tents with colorful carpets and cushions were scattered throughout the garden beneath palms and lit up with candles and lanterns.
-There was one small hut for children with toys where for Indie to play with before dinner.
-Then we had a large Moroccan dinner with multiple courses and locally grown red wine at a candle lit table inside the garden.
+At night, the gardens came alive with an Aladdin-like magical atmosphere.
+Most of the other guests were British families with children, and the air was filled with the sounds of children playing.
+Cozy tents, adorned with colorful carpets and cushions, were scattered throughout the garden, illuminated by the soft glow of candles and lanterns.
+There was even a small hut filled with toys where Indie could play before dinner.

 Aladinn like tent in the garden lit up with candles and lanterns at night